locka99/opcua/docs/compatibility.md

 ## User identities

-The server and client support the following user identities
+The server and client support the following user identity tokens

 1. Anonymous - i.e. no identity
 2. UserName - encrypted and plaintext.
 User/pass identities are defined by configuration.

-X509 is intended for a future release.
+3. X509 certificates

 ## Crypto